Nanolx/NanoDroid/README.md

   * with **Nominatim** adress provider backend
   * **microG** GmsCore and **Play Store** modified to allow (in-)app-purchases
 * install **F-Droid** and many OpenSource applications
+  * including the privileged extension, so you don't need to enable 'Unkown Sources' to use F-Droid
   * for more information on F-Droid visit [F-Droid Homepage](http://www.fdroid.org)
 * install GNU **Bash** Shell
 * install GNU **Nano** Shell Editor